The 5 Stages of Project Management

 calendar, dates, schedule control, monitoring

-To ensure the seamless execution of the project, it is important for project managers not to lose sight of the big picture.
-The person in charge of the project, whether a project manager by trade or not, should constantly monitor the progress of tasks and promptly deal with any unforeseen issues and delays.
+To ensure the seamless execution of the project, project managers need to maintain a clear view of the big picture.
+The person in charge of the project, whether a project manager by trade or not, should continually monitor the progress of tasks and promptly address any unforeseen issues and delays that may arise.
+In addition to ensuring the schedule is being followed, they should adhere to the planned budget as closely as possible.

-During project performance monitoring, it is also important to keep control over performances within the team.
-As mentioned before, the parameters for performance measurement should be set during the planning phases of the project.
+During project performance monitoring, it is also crucial to keep control over performance within the team.
+As mentioned earlier, the parameters for performance measurement should be established during the project’s planning phases.

-If for some reason anyone in the team is not keeping up with their attributions, make sure you have the means to find a replacement or redistribute their tasks.
-Don’t let a struggling team member disrupt the entire flow of the project.
+If, for any reason, someone on the team is not keeping up with their assignments, ensure you have the means to find a replacement or redistribute their tasks.
+Don’t let a struggling team member disrupt the entire project’s workflow.

 1. Project Close or Project Closure